Ian-Blanshard/MP1-Personal-Portfolio/README.md

-I visited a site called [venngage](https://venngage.com/tools/accessible-color-palette-generator#colorGenerator), which helped me better understand this score and colour schemes which are better for accessibility, then changed my colour scheme and achieved an improved score, seen below.
+I visited a site called [venngage](https://venngage.com/tools/accessible-color-palette-generator#colorGenerator), which helped me better understand this score and colour schemes which are better for accessibility, then changed my colour scheme and achieved an improved score, seen below, this is  fop the final colour scheme in the published site.

 ![Screenshot of improved lighthouse score](/assets/images/improved_accessibility_score.jpg)

-### Testing  <a name="lighthouse-testing"></a>
+### Testing user stories  <a name="testing-stories"></a>

+1 A recruiter looking for suitable employee to fit a role they have:
+ * I could immediately see links to download a CV and Work Experience both links work correctly, on the work experience page I could see well organised information regarding skills used in previous jobs.
+ * The link to contact me page was constantly visible on the navigation and took me to a form which functioned correctly in which I could write a message to make contact.

+2 A Employer who is coming to this site after I have applied to their job listing:
+ * On the first page I could see information about the applicant, key bit of information were highlighted effectively.
+  * I could see a link on the naviation bar to a portfolio page, the link worked correctly and took me to a page which had summaries of previous work I had completed, Key languages and skills used were highlighted, links were present to GitHub to see the projects in more detail.

+3 Somebody who would like to collaborate on a project with me:
+ * I could quickly navigate to a portfolio page containing examples of work which allowed me to decide if the skills there were a good match for my project.
+  * There was an easily visible link to a contact me page present on the portfolio page, the link worked correctly and took me to a form which I could send a message from.

-### Bugs <a name="bugs"></a>
+### Bugs <a name="bugs"></a>n

+During testing of the site I came across a few bugs, this is a list of them and how they were resolved.

- Fixed about me link buttons to have whole button clickable not just text - The anchor element were only around the text of the buttons at the bottom of the index page, I moved them around the div itself so that not only the text was clickable.
+ Fixed about me link buttons to have whole button clickable not just text - The anchor element were only around the text of the buttons at the bottom of the index page, I moved them around the div so that not only the text was clickable.

- The fade in animation for the containers which have the page content in was only targetting the .context-box class and not the project-box class, as the containers on the porfolio page had some different CSS rules to the main ones, this class was added to the fadeInAnimation so that all containers had the same effect.
+ The fade in animation for the containers which have the page content in was only targeting the .context-box class and not the project-box class, as the containers on the porfolio page had some different CSS rules to the main ones, this class was added to the fadeInAnimation so that all containers had the same effect.